Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## DEX with CEX-like experience

-### Setting up the DEX
+### Setting up the exchange

-The DEX can use an existing state so the DEX doesn't need to operate its own operators, or the DEX can create a new state and can limit the state to operators the DEX operators itself if that's what the DEX wants.
-In any case, the steps needed for the setup are the same

-- (The DEX calls `createNewState` to create the new state)
-- The DEX calls `registerWallet` to get a walletID so it can lock the account of its users to its DEX.
-- The DEX also calls `createAccountAndDeposit` to create a dual-author account that can be used to sign off on rings using these accounts.
-This account will be also be used to receive fees.
-- The DEX calls `createAccountAndDeposit` to create a ringmatcher account to match rings and pay fees to the operator.

-### Setting up a user

-The user
-- creates an account while depositing a token using `createAccountAndDeposit` on the smart contract
+The DEX can decide to use an existing exchange so it does not need to setup its own infrastructure to handle block creation and creating proofs.
+This also makes it possible to share orders with all other parties using that exchange.

+In this case study let's create a new exchange.
+The exchange owner just needs to call `createExchange` on the Loopring contract.
+This creates a brand new exchange contract.

 ### Trading

-Users create orders using accounts created with the walletID of the DEX.
+Users create orders using accounts created on the exchange.
 Orders are added to the order books of the DEX.

-The DEX matches the order with another order, signs the ring using the ringmatcher private key and the dual-author keys of the orders.
+The DEX matches the order with another order, signs the ring using the ring-matcher private key and the dual-author keys of the orders.
 The order gets completely filled in the ring:
 - The GUI of the DEX can be updated immediately with the state after the ring settlement.
 The order can be shown as filled, but not yet verified.
-- The DEX sends it to the operators of the state.
-Because these rings need to be settled in a reasonable time the operator needs to call `commitBlock` as soon as possible after receiving rings.
+- The DEX sends the ring to the operator(s) of the exchange.
+Because these rings need to be settled in a reasonable time the operator needs to call `commitBlock` soon after receiving rings.
-- The operator generates the proof and calls `proofBlock` within the maximum time allowed
+- The operator generates the proof and calls `verifyBlock` within the maximum time allowed

-The DEX could now show an extra 'Verified" symbol for the order fill.
+The DEX could now show an extra 'Verified" symbol for the filling of the order.

 An order can be in the following states:
 - **Unmatched** in an orderbook
 - **Matched** by the DEX
 - **Commited** in a block sent in `commitBlock`
 - **Verified** in a block by a proof in `verifyBlock`
-- **Finalized** when the block it was in is finalized (so all blocks before it are also verified)
+- **Finalized** when the block it was in is finalized (so all blocks before and including the block containing the ring settlement are verified)

-Only when the block is finalized is the filling of the order irreversible.
+Only when the block is finalized is the ring settlement irreversible.

 # Deposit and Withdrawal process

 The first thing a user needs to do is create an account.
-The user has the option to deposit tokens directly to this account.
-These will be used as his offchain balance available in the newly created account.
-The user also has the option to not send any funds, this is useful when the user just needs an account to receive tokens or he wants to use the account with onchain balances.
+The user has the option to directly deposit tokens to this newly account.

-`deposit` is called on the contract.
-Here a new account is created onchain (the onchain account information does not contain any balance information because the balance will only be used and updated in the merkle tree) and the necessary data is hashed together that needs to be used for creating the account in the Accounts merkle tree in the circuit.
-The amount of tokens the user deposits to the contract will be stored in the leaf of the Accounts merkle tree with address `account ID` (together with the rest of the account information).
+`updateAccountAndDeposit` is called on the exchange contract.
+A new account is created onchain (the onchain account information does not contain any balance information because the balance will only be used and updated in the Merkle tree) and the necessary data is hashed together that needs to be used for creating the account in the Merkle tree in the circuit.
+The amount of tokens the user deposits to the contract will be stored in the leaf of the Merkle tree with address `accountID` (together with the rest of the account information).

-The Accounts merkle tree has not yet been updated.
-This needs to be done by the operator in the circuit and can never be done by a user.
-The smart contract decides when the operator needs to add the account to the merkle tree in the circuit so the account can actually be used.
-As long as the account is not added to the merkle tree the account cannot be used.
+The Merkle tree has not yet been updated.
+This needs to be done by the operator by commiting a deposit block containing the deposit by the user.
+As long as the account is not added to the Merkle tree the account cannot be used.

 The operator can stop working before this is done however.
-That's why the amount deposited should be stored somewhere onchain so that the user can withdraw these funds in withdrawal mode.
+That's why the amount deposited is stored somewhere onchain so that the user can withdraw these funds in withdrawal mode.

-But the operator wants to earn fees so he creates a block that adds the account to the merkle tree when it is expected by the smart contract.
+But the operator wants to earn fees so he creates a block that adds the account to the Merkle tree.
 After the account is added in the circuit, it can immediately be used.

 The account balance is updated between trades as you'd expect.

 The user then wants to withdraw (a part of) the balance.
 He can let the operator know onchain, or he can just send a request offchain.
 The only difference is that when the request is made offchain the operator can choose when to do the withdrawal so there is no guarantee when it will be done.
 In any case, there will be delay between the request for withdrawal and when the operator includes the withdrawal in a block.
-In this period the operator is free to keep using the account to settle rings.
+In this period the operator is free to keep using the balances in the account to settle rings.

 After some time the operator includes the withdrawal in a block.
 Two things are done when this happens:
-- The balance in the Accounts merkle tree is subtracted with the amount withdrawn in the circuit (if possible of course, otherwise nothing is withdrawn)
+- The balance in the Accounts Merkle tree is subtracted with the amount withdrawn in the circuit (if possible of course, otherwise nothing is withdrawn)
-- The smart contract adds the amount that is withdrawn to a list stored onchain for that block specifically.
+- The smart contract adds the amount that is withdrawn to a list stored onchain.

 The withdrawn amount is stored in a list because the user is still not able to actually withdraw it yet!
-The user is only able to withdraw it when the block is finalized, which means that state is completely irreversible.
+The user is only allowed to withdraw it when the block is finalized, which means that the block can never be reverted.

 This mechanism is needed to support delayed proof submission.
-If the proof would always need to be given immediately than we are always certain the new state is valid and the amount withdrawn is correct.
+If the proof is available immediately when the block is committed the new state would always be verified valid and the amount that can be withdrawn correct.
 But with delayed proof submission we are only certain the block is correct and irreversible when all blocks before it and including the block containing the withdrawal are proven.

-Once the operators have submitted all the proofs necessary for the block containing the withdrawal to be finalized, the user is finally able to call `withdraw` onchain with the necessary information when the withdrawal was done to get the tokens out of the smart contract.
+Once the operators have submitted all the proofs necessary for the block containing the withdrawal to be finalized, the user is finally able to call `withdrawFromApprovedWithdrawal` onchain with the necessary information when the withdrawal was done to get the tokens out of the smart contract.

-Let's now look at the case where the withdrawal request was done by an operator, but the block containing the withdrawal needs to be reverted for some reason (e.g. the operator submits an invalid proof for the block).
+Let's now look at the case where the withdrawal request was done by an operator, but the block containing the withdrawal needs to be reverted.
 Two things happen automatically by the revert:
-- The merkle tree root is restored as it was before the withdrawal.
+- The Merkle tree root is restored as it was before the withdrawal.
 The balance is restored.
 - The list of withdrawals we stored onchain for the reverted block are thrown away when reverting.
-A user was never able to withdraw from these in `withdraw` because the block associated with the witdrawn list was never marked as finalized.
+A user was never able to withdraw from these in `withdrawFromApprovedWithdrawal` because the block associated with the witdraw list was never marked as finalized.

-## Order sharing with Dual Authoring
+## Order sharing with Dual-Authoring

 Very similar as in protocol 2, but used a bit differently.

 Automatically sharing orders between DEXs can be problematic, mainly because of collisions.
 For example, DEX B could decide it wants to use an order of DEX A and creates a ring and sends it to the operator.
 But at the same time, DEX C could have also decided to use the same order in a different ring.
 In the best case, both rings can be settled.
 But it's also possible only one of the rings can be settled because the shared order cannot be filled for the fill amount specified in the second ring.
 Or because the balance of the order owners isn't sufficient anymore.
 This uncertainty makes it so that a DEX needs to wait longer to show the result of a trade to the user.
 It's also hard for a DEX to track the state of a shared order and of the balances of its users if they can be modified at any time without is knowledge.

 A solution for this could be dual authoring.
 But, we don't share the dual author keys with anyone.
-When a ringmatcher wants to create a ring using orders of wallet A and wallet B then the ring needs to be signed by wallet A **and** wallet B **independently**.
+When a ring-matcher wants to create a ring using orders of wallet A and wallet B then the ring needs to be signed by wallet A **and** wallet B **independently**.
 This negotiation would be completely offchain.

 The protocol would be something like this.
 DEX A signs a ring using orders of DEX A and DEX B and sends it to DEX B. DEX B can now decide if he wants to share the order with DEX A or not in the given ring.
 If not, DEX B simply sends a message back that there is no deal.
 If DEX B does want to share the order, he can sign the ring as well.
 The ring is now signed by DEX A and DEX B (the DEXs of the orders in the ring) and the ring can be sent to the operator for settlement.
 DEX B now sends the doubly signed ring back to DEX A so the DEX can be sure the ring will be settled (or DEX A could just monitor the rings submitted to the operators).

 This process should be very fast.
 The delay between the initial request and knowing whether the ring can be settled should take at most seconds.
 DEXs also know exactly the state each order is in or is going to be in because every shared order still needs to pass through the DEX it is from.

 The protocol could allow the payment of an additional fee for the use of the order.
-How much fee is paid for the use of the order is completely left up to the DEXs/Wallets/Ringmatchers.
+How much fee is paid for the use of the order is completely left up to the DEXs/Wallets/Ring-matchers.
 If DEX A has an order, and DEX B **and** DEX C wants to use it, then DEX A can choose the DEX that offers the most fees for the order.

 A scenario where this would be very helpful is for a service that offers liquidity from some place (e.g. a bot for a CEX).
 This service would offer orders to multiple DEXs and can decide on any criteria how it wants to share its orders.